BelledonneCommunications/linphone-iphone/README.md

 ## Note regarding third party components subject to license

  The liblinphone SDK is compiled with third parties code that are subject to patent license, specially: AMR, SILK G729 and H264 codecs.
- Linphone controls the embedding of these codecs thanks to the preprocessor macros HAVE_SILK, HAVE_AMR, HAVE_G729 HAVE_OPENH264 positioned in Xcode project.
+ Linphone controls the embedding of these codecs by generating dummy libraries when there are not available.
+You can enable them using `prepare.py` script (see `--enable-non-free-codecs` option).
 Before embedding these 4 codecs in the final application, **make sure to have the right to do so**.

 # Testing the application